Luno is a cryptocurrency exchange that has carved a niche for itself in numerous developing markets.

-Luno is a cryptocurrency exchange comprised of “40 technology and finance experts, operating across several countries and continents,” per the company’s About page.
+According to the company’s about us page, Luno is a crypto exchange comprised of “40 technology and finance experts, operating across several countries and continents”

 The team’s professed goal?
 To help billions of users the world over buy, sell, and store cryptos like ether and bitcoin.